hats-finance/hats-contracts/docs/arbitration.md

       - the expert committee gets paid from the bondsNeededToStartDispute that was collected from the challengers in step 2 (who lose their stake)
       - the process is finished

-    - (3b) proposes a new claim Y  by calling `acceptDispute(_claimId, _bountyPercentage, _beneficiary, _disputersToRefund)`
+    - (3b) accepted the dispute and propose a new claim Y  by calling `acceptDispute(_claimId, _bountyPercentage, _beneficiary, _disputersToRefund)`
       - this new claim may include a payout to the expert committee for their work (the amount is at the discretion of the expert committee)
       - expert committee also decides which of the challengers get their stake back
       - proceed to step 4.
-    - the expert committee has expertCommitteeTimeoutPeriod to make a decision.
+    - the expert committee has `submitClaimRequestReviewPeriod` seconds to make a decision.
 If it does not make a decision within this period, the original claim is dismissed

 4. In case of 3b, **anyone** can fund a dispute with the goal to dismiss the expert’s committees claim Y in a decentralized court (like Kleros, UMA)
-  - the challenge period is set by the variable `courtChallengePeriod`
+  - the dispute must be started within `resolutionChallengePeriod` seconds after the dispute was accepted
   - if nobody challenges during the challenge period, we pay out Y;
   - anyone can call `arbitrator.executeResolution(_claimId)` after the challenge period is over
   -  if there _is_ a challenge we go to step 5.